DoubleDoorDevelopment/ForgeSubWhitelist/README.md

 ForgeSubWhitelist
 =================

-Forge Whitelist mod for Twitch, Beam and GameWisp
+Forge Whitelist mod for Twitch, GameWisp, Beam, Patreon, ...

+Currently stable: Twitch <br/>
+Currently in beta: GameWisp & Beam. <br/>
+If you want to use beta services, please tell us! <br/>

 For players
 -----------